pranigopu/diver-vs-mermaid/README.md

 More on each behaviour:

 - `Move` changes diver sprite's velocity by vertical and horizontal movement inputs
-- `HandleArtefacts` does one of the following:
+- `HandleArtefacts` does one of the following with a 0.5-second cooldown:
     - If an artefact is within a $3 \times 3$ neighbourhood, pick it up
     - Else, if number of artefacts in hand > 0, place an artefact in your position